ts-klassen/sheet2json/README.md

 ---

-## The “Next” workflow
+## The “Confirm & Next” workflow

-After at least one cell has been mapped for the current field, press the **Next** button (or `Ctrl + →`).
-The app will:
+After at least one cell has been mapped, press **Confirm & Next** (or `Ctrl + →`).
+What happens depends on the _Confirm-&-Next mode_ held in `store.confirmNextMode`:

-1. Push a deep-clone snapshot of the current mapping into `store.records` (used later by the exporter), and
+• **'shiftRow'** (default) – The mapper stores a deep-clone snapshot of the current mapping in `store.records` and then shifts every mapped cell **down by one row**.
+This is the fast-lane workflow for array-root schemas where you’re building a record set row-by-row.

-2. Advance focus to the next unmapped field so you can keep dragging without reaching for the mouse panel.
+• **'advanceField'** – The legacy behaviour: the snapshot is stored and focus jumps to the next unmapped field so you can continue dragging cells for that field.

+Double-click a coloured overlay to open its **Row Increment** dialog.
+Enter an integer (can be positive, zero, or negative):

+• `1`, `2`, … – move down by that many rows.
+• `0` – stay on the same row (still snapshots each time).
+• `-1`, `-2`, … – move up.

+The setting is stored per overlay and takes effect immediately.
+The global behaviour mode (`shiftRow` vs `advanceField`) can still be adjusted via `store.confirmNextMode` if needed.

-If no cell is mapped, the button is disabled and a tooltip explains why.
+If there is no mapping to confirm the button shows an alert and nothing changes.

 ---